U.S. airstrikes against Yemen terror groups grew sixfold under Trump

 The U.S. launched a massive SEAL Team 6 operation in January the week after Trump was inaugurated.
 One Navy SEAL was killed and five were wounded in that raid.
 In addition, 29 Yemenis, including 16 civilians, were killed, according to U.S. intelligence officials.
 Subsequent to that, CENTCOM accelerated its airstrikes in follow-on attacks.

 In May, the U.S. paused its Yemen operations after a ground assault, supported by aircraft and drones, went awry.
-Multiple U.S. troops were injured in a raid against a compound associated with AQAP in Yemen in which at least seven militants were killed, the Pentagon said.
-Eyewitnesses also reported a small number of civilian deaths as well.
+Several U.S. service members were injured in a raid against a compound associated with AQAP in Yemen in which at least seven militants were killed, the Pentagon said.
+Witnesses also reported a small number of civilian deaths as well.

 By October, the U.S. military counterterrorism operations grew to include strikes and missions against ISIS, specifically a regional group called ISIS-Yemen (ISIS-Y).
 CENTCOM spokesperson Lt.
 Col. Earl Brown said in December that targeting ISIS "is required to prevent ISIS-Y from filling the vacuum left by a diminished AQAP footprint or influence in the region."